 Winston Churchill, Napoleon, Albert Einstein and Thomas Edison are all known to have valued a quick 40 winks.
 Here, the amazing benefits of a power nap.

-- At a neurocognitive level, sleep is needed to clear the brain’s short-term memory storage and make room for new information.
+- At a neurocognitive level, sleep is necessary to empty the brain’s short-term memory storage, making room for new information.

-- Deep REM sleep not only boosts alertness and attention, but also allows the brain to work creatively on problems.
+- Deep REM sleep increases alertness and attention and allows the brain to work creatively on problems.

-- Sleep deprivation leads to an excess of cortisol – the stress hormone – in the body, while sleep produces serotonin, which regulates mood.
+- An excess of cortisol – the stress hormone – in the body is the result of sleep deprivation.
+On the other hand, sleep produces mood-regulating serotonin.

-Imagine a product that increases alertness, boosts creativity, reduces stress, improves perception, stamina, motor skills, and accuracy, helps you make better decisions, keeps you looking younger, aids in weight loss, reduces the risk of heart attack, elevates your mood, and strengthens memory.
-Now imagine that this product is non-toxic, has no dangerous side effects, and, best of all, is absolutely free.
+Research has proven that a good 40 winks increases alertness, boosts creativity, reduces stress, improves perception, stamina, motor skills, and accuracy, helps you make better decisions, keeps you looking younger, aids in weight loss, reduces the risk of heart attack, elevates your mood, and strengthens memory.
+In addition to this naps are non-toxic with no dangerous side effects and no exorbitant costs.

 Here are some of the amazing benefits to be gained from an afternoon siesta: